Unified Origin - DAI¶

 Apart from below, more background about timed metadata in our blog post: How to make your media streams smarter using timed metadata.

-When streaming Live, metadata can be used to 'mark' a certain timestamp in the stream.
+In live streaming metadata can be used to 'mark' a certain timestamp in the stream.
 Such a mark is also called a 'cue'.
-These markers or cues are pushed to a publishing point as part of a separate track and are carried in SCTE 35 messages, which, like the contents of all other tracks, need to be packaged in fMP4 containers.
+These markers are pushed to a publishing point as part of a separate track using SCTE 35 messages, which, like the contents of all other tracks, need to be packaged in fMP4 containers.

-SCTE 35 messages can contain info about a program or other relevant data, but for the current document it is most important that they can cue splice points in a stream.
+SCTE 35 messages may contain info about a program or other relevant data, but for the current document it is most important that they can cue splice points that can be used to enable dynamic ad substitution or insertion in a stream.

-A splice point is a specific timestamp in a stream that corresponds to an IDR frame that is signaled as being a sync-sample.
+A splice point is a specific time in a stream that corresponds to an IDR frame that is signaled as a sync-sample.
 This means that the splice point offers the opportunity to seamlessly switch the livestream to a different clip.
 Splice points can be used to cue:

-When the timestamp of the cue that signals a splice point does not correspond to
+When the timestamp that signals a splice point does not correspond to the start

-the start of a media segment in the stream (i.e., it does not correspond to any
+of a media segment in the stream (i.e., it does not correspond to any of the IDR

-of the IDR frames that are present in the stream by default), the encoder that
+frames that are present in the stream by default), the encoder that pushes the

-pushes the livestream to the publishing point, needs to insert an additional
+livestream to the publishing point, needs to insert an additional IDR frame

 option is enabled, Origin then splices frame accurately and part of the media